 - A bank reconciliation is the process of matching the balances in the WDB's accounting records for a cash account to the corresponding information on a bank statement.
-The goal of this process is to balance the differences between the two, and to book changes to the accounting records as appropriate - A bank reconciliation will be prepared once a month and then signed and dated by the preparer. - The bank reconciliation must then be given to the President\COO for approval and signature.
+The goal of this process is to balance the differences between the two, and to book changes to the accounting records as appropriate. - A bank reconciliation will be prepared once a month and then signed and dated by the preparer. - The bank reconciliation must then be given to the President/COO for approval and signature. - The bank reconciliation will then be given to the WDB Chair for final approval and signature.